If you’re considering a website redesign, this article is for you…

 3. Your website is visually outdated

 We recently redesigned a website for a client who was in this situation.
-It had been 10-15 years since they updated their website and it no longer reflected how their customers saw them.
+It had been 10-15 years since they updated their website, and it no longer reflected how their customers saw them.
 Additionally, the framework was having difficulty scaling to serve the current needs of the business.
-We brought them into the current day and they loved it.
+We brought them into the current day, and they loved it.

-Now, a few reasons not to redesign or rebuild your website…
+Here are a few reasons not to redesign or rebuild your website…

 1. You feel like your current website isn’t good enough

 So, if this is how you feel about your website, let me ask another question in the same line of thinking: “why isn’t your website good enough?”
 Is it because you saw another website today that made you feel like yours was crap?
-By the way, I’ve totally done that.
-Or because you conducted user testing and the majority gave feedback that they didn’t buy because your website was a mess and they couldn’t find the buy button?
+By the way, I’ve done that.
+Or because you conducted user testing, and the majority gave feedback that they didn’t buy because your website was a mess and they couldn’t find the buy button?

 2. You want to keep yourself or your employees “busy.”
 Aka, You don’t know what else to do